Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/schedule.md

 * <a href="https://www.bioinformaticsalgorithms.org/bioinformatics-chapter-5">Online chapter</a>

 ### Assignments
+Complete the group assignment by Sunday at midnight

 Project videos are due starting Week 2 and continue until Week 10.
 We will be using Flipgrid for this.
 * <a href="https://flipgrid.com/anderson8541">https://flipgrid.com/anderson8541</a>